kurval/kurval.github.io/index.md

 # Portfolio

-Here are some of the problems I have solved in my free time and also during my studies at Hive Helsinki.
+Here are some of the problems I have solved in my free time and also during my studies at Hive Helsinki, including algorithms, data visualization, puzzles..

 ---